-- School performance (including in-year data, end of year data, performance tables, outcomes of monitoring activity and data dashboards) - A recent Ofsted (including SIAMs for Church schools) report - Financial and administrative performance - Leadership and governance capacity and capability - Safeguarding and wellbeing concerns - Health and safety issues
+- School performance (including in-year data, end of year data, performance tables, outcomes

+of monitoring activity and data dashboards)

+- A recent Ofsted (including SIAMs for Church schools) report

+- Financial and administrative performance

+- Leadership and governance capacity and capability

+- Safeguarding and wellbeing concerns

+- Health and safety issues

-In any individual situation, following an initial period of support, the Board of Trustees may determine the level of delegation.
-A specific schedule is set for the circumstances of the school concerned in the form of an action plan, with the aim of returning in time to full delegation.
+In any individual situation, following an initial period of support, including for governors, the Board of Trustees may determine a reduced level of delegation.
+A specific version of the schedule attached at Appendix 2 will be set for the circumstances of the school concerned in the form of an action plan, with the aim of returning in time to full delegation.